leilahaghju/Demo-k8s-components-deployed-on-DockerDesktop/README.md

 # Demo-k8s-components-deployed-on-DockerDesktop

 Here i deploy some k8s components on Docket Desktop.
-There is one MONGODB and one MONGOEXPRESS. for this we need one mongo-db deployment+service and one mongo-express deployment+service(Internal) and one ingress-controller(nginx) and one ingress.
+There is one MONGODB and one MONGOEXPRESS which you can see in your browser by http. for this we need one mongo-db deployment+service(internatl) and one mongo-express deployment+service(Internal) and one ingress-controller(nginx) and one ingress.

 #ATTENTION